Hutchinson Central Technical High School

 AP US History Exam

-AP US Exam: mid-May
+AP US Exam: May (Usually the first week)

 4th Quarter